 We expect to have one water stop, located in its usual place between mile 3 and the 5K mark, right up at the top of the hill.
-(If we decide we have enough volunteers for two water stops, they'll be set up near mile 2 and mile 4.
-We'll keep you posted!)
 If you think you will need more water than this, please carry additional water with you.

 Standard water stop etiquette

 You may have heard that we're having a weird foliage year, and it's definitely true in Browntown.
 Most of the leaves are either still green or they've fallen off already.
 There's still very little color out there.
 This will definitely be the least colorful Greasy-Gooney 10K on record!

 Unfortunately due to the small size of our race, on-site medical assistance is not available.
 Cell phone reception is also poor to nonexistent along the majority of the course.
 If you experience a medical emergency during the race, response time may be long.
 As such, participation is not recommended for runners or walkers with known conditions that may pose an increased risk of medical emergencies.

 Please keep an eye on your fellow runners during the race, and render assistance if you see somebody in distress.
 Helping a runner in distress is more important than completing the race!